DesignGarage1/sp-web/README.md

 - ember server

-open link [Visit Localhost](http://localhost:4200/) => will see invalid sharing code.
+open link [http://localhost:4200/](http://localhost:4200/) => will see invalid sharing code.
 This is because we don't input any sharing code.

 Then login to local database:
 - check if there is any record in `labs_membercode`.
 If yes, pick a value in a row (me is `oESCG8u4rtU`) and open page: http://localhost:4200/oESCG8u4rtU